sieve-community/examples/text_to_video_lipsync/README.md

 If you are using the ElevenLabs model, you can also choose to either clone the voice from the audio within the video itself or use a `voice_id` that you've already either created or is available in ElevenLabs.
 If you choose to clone the voice, you can also choose to delete the voice after use.

+You must enter the secrets "ELEVEN_LABS_API_KEY" under the ["Secrets" tab](https://www.sievedata.com/dashboard/settings/secrets) in your account settings if you want to use the ElevenLabs variant.

 ## Options

 - `source_video`: The video file to lip-sync.